katur/localizome/README.md

 See requirements.txt for dependencies.

-See eelocalizome\_relational\_implementation.jpeg for MySQL database structure.
+See localizome\_relational\_implementation.jpeg for MySQL database structure.